6 Early Signs of Dementia

 - Asking the same question or repeating the same story over and over

 - Getting lost in familiar places – Inability to backtrack or retrace steps

-- Unable to follow directions or stay on task
+- Unable to follow directions or focus on familiar tasks

 Types of Dementia

-Many types of dementia exist, but all are caused by physical changes in the brain.
+Many common types of dementia exist, but all are caused by physical changes in the brain.

 As the damage spreads through the brain, so does the severity of symptoms.
 People living with Alzheimer’s will eventually require total medical care.